codurance/site/_posts/2018-09-19-the-functional-style-part-4.md

 }
 ```

+### MapReduce.

+I should not close without mentioning this, because you've almost certainly heard this term.
+It's a “Big Data” technique
+and that, along with functional programming, is one of today's most fashionable topics.
+In the last two episodes we've
+examined techniques called “map” and “reduce” so you could quite reasonably figure that you know now how MapReduce
+works.
+However, it's slightly more complicated.
+MapReduce crunches data in three or four general processing steps, though they
+will all look familiar to you.
+We call it MapReduce because FilterMapShuffleReduce doesn't have the same ring to
+it, I guess:

+1. Filter the dataset (if necessary) to get only the records you are interested in.
+1. Transform the dataset by applying some function to each record (the 'map' step).
+1. Group together records in the transformed dataset.
+This is sometimes called the 'shuffle' step, but other
+explanations (like the MongoDB documentation) lump this operation in with the map step.
+The grouping works by computing
+some identity value for each record and using these as keys in a hashmap - every key is associated with an
+array of records that all share the same key.
+1. Aggregate down the transformed dataset by applying a reducing function in the same way we described above to each array
+(the 'reduce' step).
+The final result of the MapReduce operation is a set of key-value pairs.

+If you've been following the last two episodes of this series closely then you know now how to do all of that.
+So be
+sure to polish up your resume and go get yourself a high-paying gig as a data scientist!

+### Next time.

 Hopefully by now I’ve begun to convince you that looping is a construct you should only reach for when you really need
 it, and in most cases you don’t.
 LINQ, Streams and similar features in other modern languages can achieve a lot of these
 use cases for you with far less typing and administrative work.
 Just as we saw with the example of sorting in the